intelfy/granterstellar/api/README.md

 - DisallowedHost testserver: allowed automatically in DEBUG in settings.
 - 402 on POST /api/proposals: quota exceeded (free tier).
 Check /api/usage and X-Quota-Reason header.
 - Export file not found: ensure DEBUG=1 (serves media) or proper MEDIA settings in production.
 - Stripe webhook: in DEBUG without STRIPE_WEBHOOK_SECRET, unsigned events are accepted for local testing; in production, signature is required.
+When using Stripe CLI locally, forward to `/api/stripe/webhook` and set the printed signing secret into STRIPE_WEBHOOK_SECRET for best parity.
+- Checkout response: use `url` to redirect users; `session_id` is provided for client-side Stripe integrations if you need to confirm status later.

 ## Settings of note
 - FAILED_PAYMENT_GRACE_DAYS: when > 0, a subscription in past_due remains treated as active within the grace window for quota checks.